asurak/algoliasearch-client-readme-generator/include/templates/README.md

  * **analytics**: Allowed to retrieve analytics through the analytics API.
  * **listIndexes**: Allowed to list all accessible indexes.

-Example of API Key creation:
+## Create API keys

+To create API keys:

 <%= snippet("security_add_user_key_simple") %>

 You can also create an API Key with advanced settings: